 When a woman's internal ecosystem is in balance there should not be any strong smell from her vagina.
 Everyone has their own biochemical scent, which can be stronger when you are sexually stimulated or during ovulation, but this scent has a very delicate and subtle composition.
 Factors such as diet, phase of a woman's cycle and intimate hygiene can effect vaginal scent.
 If you or a sexual partner detect a strong scent from your vagina then you should consult your GP.

-The best are mild, gynaecologist tested gels and creams for daily use.
-Please avoid perfumed body gels, soaps and hair shampoo - it's important to keep your intimate pH in good condition.
-Gently wash the area around your vagina (the vulva) every day.
+It's a good idea to avoid perfumed soaps, gels and antiseptics as these can affect the healthy balance of bacteria and pH levels in the vagina, and cause irritation.
+Use plain, un-perfumed soaps to gently wash the area around your vagina (the vulva) every day.
 A healthy vagina is able to clean itself inside your body with its own natural vaginal secretions and bacteria.

 A douche flushes water up into the vagina, thus clearing out vaginal secretions.
 Some women use a douche to 'clean' the vagina, but using one can disrupt normal vaginal bacteria and actually increase the risk of vaginal infections.
 There is no evidence to suggest that douching protects againstSTIs or vaginal infections in any way.

 Some bacteria and viruses can get into the vagina during sex.
 These include the bacteria and viruses that can causechlamydia,gonorrhoea,genital herpes,genital warts,syphilis andHIV.
 You can protect your vagina against these infections by using a condom every time you have sex.
 Unsafe sex is the number one cause of all sexually transmitted infections.